 National association of women in construction

-The National Association of Women in Construction (NAWIC) originally began as Women in Construction of Fort Worth, Texas.
+The National Association of Women in Construction (NAWIC) originated as Women in Construction of Fort Worth, Texas.
 Sixteen women working in the construction industry founded it in 1953.
-Knowing that women represented only a small fraction of the construction industry, the founders organized NAWIC to create a support network.
-Women in Construction of Fort Worth was so successful that it gained its national charter in 1955 and became the National Association of Women in Construction.
-Today, NAWIC provides its members with opportunities for professional development, education, networking, leadership training, public service and more.
-Southwest Florida Chapter 297 was chartered in 1982 and has been committed to promoting the construction industry with educational programs and community outreach events.
-We currently are nearing 30 members.
-Please feel free to reach out for more information to meet with other enthusiastic women who are energized with information about our industry.
+Knowing that women represented only a small fraction of the construction industry, the founders organized NAWIC to create a support network for women working in a male-dominated field.
+Women in Construction of Fort Worth was so successful that it gained its national charter in 1955 and officially became the National Association of Women in Construction.

 Today, NAWIC is still based in Fort Worth and has over 115 chapters throughout the United States that provide its members with opportunities for professional development, education, networking, leadership training, public service and more.
 NAWIC continues the vision of its founding members by advocating for the value and impact of women builders, professionals and tradeswomen in all aspects of the construction industry.

 Our Core Purpose: Strengthen and amplify the success of women in the construction industry.